 What should be included in a business privacy policy?

-A privacy policy for a small business should explain everything your website visitors need to know about what information you’re collecting; why you’re collecting it; and how you keep that data safe.
+A privacy policy for a small business should inform users everything they need to know about what information you’re collecting; why you’re collecting it; and how you keep that data safe.

 Is it a legal requirement to have a privacy policy?